Cameron-n/Alchemy/_posts/2023-11-23-The-ELT-Pipeline.md

 )
 ```

-You can run this from MySQL Workbench, using dbt, or the shell if you know how.
+You can run this from Workbench/pgAdmin4, using dbt, or the shell if you know how.

 We now have a dataset we can connect to Superset for analysis.